danieljwait/e2ee-messenger/Writeup/README.md

 Standardised usernames

 Standardised usernames were identified by the stakeholders as a requirement.
 This means that when users want to create a new account, the username they attempt to use must pass data validation criteria before being sent to the server.
 The standardisation can be in many forms, but I will assume the stakeholders wants to incorporate the user’s first name and last name since business usage was also identified as a use case for messaging apps.
-A possible grammar for the username and passwords is outlined in Extended Backus-Naur Form below.
+A possible grammar for the username and passwords is outlined in the Extended Backus-Naur Form below.

 <table><colgroup><col style="width: 100%" /></colgroup><thead><tr class="header"><th>Username and password grammar (EBNF)</th></tr></thead><tbody><tr class="odd"><td><p>upper ::= [A-Z]</p><p>lower ::= [a-z]</p><p>digit ::= [0-9]</p><p>special ::= "$" | "#" | "@" | "!" | "%" | "^" | "&amp;" | "*"</p><p>character ::= [A-Z] | [a-z] | [0-9] | special</p><p>first_name ::= upper { lower }</p><p>last_name ::= upper { lower | "-" upper }</p><p>username ::= first_name [ "_" last_name ]</p><p>password ::= character { character }</p></td></tr></tbody></table>